DominikN/docs_new/docs/tutorials/other-tutorials/rosbot-aws-robomaker-quick-start.md

 To mount the batteries turn ROSbot upside down and follow these steps:

-1. unscrew battery cover mounted with two screws
+1. Unscrew battery cover mounted with two screws
-2. remove the battery cover
+2. Remove the battery cover
-3. place batteries **accordingly to the polarisation symbols (do it carefully!)**, keeping the black strip under the batteries
+3. Place batteries **accordingly to the polarization symbols (do it carefully!)**, keeping the black strip under the batteries
-4. place batery cover and mount it with screws
+4. Place batery cover and mount it with screws

 ![image](/docs/assets/img/aws-tutorials/quick-start/rosbot_battery.png)